Quantum storage in quantum ferromagnets

-We can draw some connections between the parameters of our scheme and the parameters of what is experimentally achievable.
+This leads us to our final result, which follows directly from Lemma \ref{lem:error-Rbound}, \eqref{eq:remainder-bound} and \eqref{eq:h-coarse-bound}. \begin{theorem} Let $H$ be a mean-field HF where every pair of qubits interacts with exchange constant $J$, and $\mathcal C$ be any {\PI} code that corrects $t$ errors.
+Let $\mathcal N_\tau$ be the random coherent noise channel as given in \eqref{eq:random-coherent-noise}.
+Then when we have perfect quantum error correction, $\epsilon(\mathcal N_\tau,\mathcal C) \le \Theta + \Theta^2$, where $\smash{\Theta = (aN)^{t+1}(\theta + \tau^{t+1}/(t+1)!)}$, and $\theta$ is given in \eqref{eq:h-coarse-bound}. \end{theorem} From Theorem \ref{thm:mfmodel}, we can see that the quantum memory is partially self-correcting, because the bound on the storage error contains a term $(N \tau)^t/t!$ which diverges for large $N$, since $N$ is quadratic in $t$.
+Hence for every noise parameter $a$ and exchange constant $J$, our scheme for a quantum memory has an optimal system size.
+Figure \ref{fig:sub2} illustrates only results for optimal system sizes.

 Recently, a superconducting qubit was stored between 12ns to 20ns with a fidelity of 0.9995 \cite{Barends2014}.
-If our noise model can approximate such experimental noise, these experimental parameters can be recast into a baseline storage error of $5(10^{-4})$ with a memory lifetime of $12$ns, which corresponds to an effective noise with $a = 4(10^{-5})$GHz.
-Using (), we can see that if a 625 qubit permutation-invariant code that corrects 12 errors \cite{} is used, a modest enhancement of the qubit's storage lifetime to 30ns can be achieved when $J=10GHz$ with perfect error correction.
-Similarly, if $J$ can be increased to an ultrastrong coupling regime with $J=1000$GHz, the qubit's storage lifetime can be enhanced to 50ns using 2209 physical qubits.
-From this, we can see how increasing $J$ in a Heisenberg ferromagnet enhances the storage lifetime.
+Using our noise model, these experimental parameters can be recast into a baseline storage error of $5(10^{-4})$ with a memory lifetime of $12$ns and a noise strength of $a = 0.04$MHz.
+Given this noise model, we use Theorem \ref{thm:mfmodel} to obtain upper bounds on the storage error $\epsilon$ of an encoded qubit within a {\PI} code in a mean-field HF, and we depict these numerical results in Figure \ref{fig:sub2}.
+Here, the number of qubits for $t=1$ is seven \cite{PoR04}, and when $t\ge 2$, $N=(2t+1)^2$.
+From Figure \ref{fig:sub2}, if one uses a seven-qubit {\PI} code with $J=10^3$GHz, the qubit's storage lifetime can be improved to over 100ns.
+In addition, if one uses a 25 qubit {\PI} code that corrects 2 errors \cite{ouyang2014permutation}, the qubit's storage lifetime can be enhanced to over 120ns when $J=10^4$\textsc{GHZ}.
+Similarly, if $J=10^6$\textsc{GHZ}, the qubit's storage lifetime can be enhanced to over 150ns using a 49 qubit {\PI} code that corrects 3 errors.
+From this, we can see how increasing $J$ and the number of qubits in HFs can enhance the storage lifetime.